magicmatatjahu/adi/README.md

 - Reuse wrappers in the wrappers chain in the Fallback, All and Decorate wrappers - it can be also useful in the other custom wrappers - done by `DRY_RUN` session's status
 - Implement Portals injectors as custom Wrapper like in DryIOC - https://github.com/dadhi/DryIoc/blob/master/docs/DryIoc.Docs/KindsOfChildContainer.md#facade
 - Maybe annotations like Named, Labelled etc should be treated as hardcoded annotation in the injection argument?
 Next to type, parameterKey and index in the meta ADI should store also the static annotations? // in decorator user have possibility to pass object with annotations

+- Create `Resolution` scope - partially done, left to support: method injection, also check how it works with nested wrappers like Factory
+- treeskahable providers should take propriority over imported one // implemented in the core but not in `Self` and `SkipSelf` wrapper
+- Add Pipe, Interceptor, Guard, Middleware and ErrorHandler functionality/decorators - partially implemented (without checking proxies and destruction) - it should be optimized in the future
+- Add rebind/remove/clear functionality - partially done - rethink if it should be async or sync

 ## RETHING - WORKS BUT IT SHOULD BE BETTER